-Once you wrap your brisket, you’re exposing your brisket edges to extra moisture which speeds up the cooking process.
+Once you wrap a brisket, you’re exposing your brisket edges to extra moisture which speeds up the cooking process.
 In turn, the bark becomes softer.

 Don’t fret if the brisket quickly cools to room temperature once it’s been unwrapped, the meat will already be tender enough inside.

-When it comes to wrapping the briskets, there are 2 roads you can go down:
+When it comes to wrapping briskets, there are 2 roads you can go down:

-Barbeque experts either use aluminum foil or butcher paper.
+Barbeque experts either use aluminum foil or butcher paper for unwrapped brisket.

 Remember the Texas barbeque competition I mentioned?
 Well, these Texicans sometimes use Aluminum foil on their briskets.

-As long as you measure the temperature of the brisket every 30 minutes, you won’t have to worry about your bark getting soggy.
+As long as you measure the internal temperature of the brisket every 30 minutes, you won’t have to worry about your bark getting soggy.

-The downside to wrapping the brisket in foil is the bark will get a little soft during the wrapping process.
+The downside to wrapping the brisket in aluminum foil is the bark will get a little soft during the wrapping process.

 Butcher Paper (Texas Crutch)

-Unlike foil, wrapping a brisket in butcher paper is the preferred method on a pellet grill.
+Unlike aluminum foil, wrapping a brisket in butcher paper is the preferred method on a pellet grill.
 The reason?
 The paper allows the smoke to get through while still speeding up the cooking process.

 Using butcher paper to wrap your brisket does come with its learning curve.
 The process takes practice, and it may take you a few times to get it right.
 You can purchase butcher paper online or from your local butchers.